Winter storm brings the start of ski season to Summit at Snoqualmie amid hazardous driving conditions

 - SeaTac Councilmember Amina Ahmed dies in car crash 7 weeks after joining council

 The snow is creating hazardous driving conditions.
-Chains were required Tuesday morning on Stevens Pass for cars without four-wheel drive.
-Traction tires were required for cars going over Snoqualmie Pass, with conditions expected to deteriorate.
-If you’re driving through the passes, remember that carrying chains is required by law and that Washington State Patrol can issue fines of up to $500 for drivers who don’t use chains.
+Snow is expected in the passes all week, with some short warmer periods that may create slush, said National Weather Service meteorologist Dustin Guy.
+Chains were required Tuesday morning on Snoqualmie and Stevens Passes for cars without four-wheel drive.
+Stevens Pass could see a foot and a half of new snow in the next 24 to 36 hours, and conditions over Snoqualmie Pass are expected to deteriorate, Guy said.

+Drivers going through the passes are required by law to carry chains, which is enforced by Washington State Patrol.
+Fines for not carrying chains can reach up to $500.
+Even cars with four-wheel drive must carry one set of chains on roads where tire chains are required, as advisories can change and require chains on all vehicles.

-State Patrol also has a list of approved alternatives to chains if needed.
+State Patrol also has a list of approved alternatives to chains if needed, as well as a winter driving guide.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.